spgennard/vscode_cobol/README.md

 - Documentation for using development containers with Visual COBOL
 - and more..

-While also being able to use it with the official `Micro Focus COBOL extension` (for debugging for example).
+While also being able to use it with the official `Micro Focus COBOL extension` (OpenText) (for debugging for example).

 ## Examples of features provided